garyfleming/bio-etc/unwritten-abstracts.md

 * Designing and testing modular code - reframing of Hexagonal Architecture talk
 * "I Don't Care" - Story about Rounding up/down but BA had signed spec.
 Penn and Teller.
 Dispassion talk.
 Picking a less emotionally charged phrase than "I don't care".
 * Shallow work - make work more interruptible and less deep through slicing, exploration, TDD, bdd.
 Having frequent conversations is better than having headphones on all the time
+* Lightning talk idea: scaling, attrition and the eternal September.
+Relating the idea that if you scaled beyond a certain point enough people will leave and join each year you’ll see the Wternal September kick in.
+Neeed to counteract with deliberate culture induction and training.